-11.7.34 The following activities proposed during the construction phase were identified as having a detrimental impact on existing soil resources:
+- 11.7.45 The following activities proposed during the construction phase were identified as having a detrimental impact on existing soil resources: - Intrusive pre-construction technical surveys and investigations; - Removal of vegetation; - Topsoil stripping, earthworks and landscaping within the construction footprint; and

-- Intrusive pre-construction technical surveys and investigations; - Removal of vegetation; - Topsoil stripping, earthworks and landscaping within the construction footprint; - Construction and operation of temporary haul roads to minimise traffic on soils; - 11.7.35 There is the potential for soils to be compacted and soil structure to deteriorate during the works.
+- Construction and operation of temporary haul roads to minimise traffic on soils. - 11.7.46 There is the potential for soils to be compacted and soil structure to deteriorate during the works.
 The result would be reduced biological activity, porosity and permeability and increased strength.
 It can also lead to reduced water infiltration capacity and increased risk of erosion (European Commission, 2008).
-The effect of all of these impacts is usually reduced fertility and crop yields, should the site be returned to agricultural use in the future. - 11.7.36 The current known baseline for the site classifies the soils as heavy loamy soils.
-The sensitivity heavy loamy and clay soils, which are vulnerable to degradation is considered to be high. - 11.7.37 The embedded mitigation outlined above will be incorporated into a Soil Management Plan (SMP) for the site.
+The effect of all of these impacts is usually reduced fertility and crop yields, should the site be returned to agricultural use in the future.

+11.7.47 The embedded mitigation outlined above will be incorporated into a Soil Management Plan (SMP) for the site.
 This would be completed pre-construction once an earthworks contractor has been appointed and detailed earthworks phasing information is available.
-The contractor would be required to comply with the SMP. - 11.7.38 Following the incorporation of the mitigation measures outlined above in detail.
-The magnitude of effects are considered to be negligible, given the sensitivity of soil quality is high, the significance of impacts are considered to be of minor adverse significance.
+The contractor would be required to comply with the SMP.
+Following the incorporation of the mitigation measures outlined above in detail, the magnitude of effects are considered to be negligible